Physicslibrary/ARKit-Stereoscope-Armstrong-A7L/README.md

 With Swift Playgrounds 3.0 update, the file structure has changed from 2.2.

 To keep things simple, a source file learn.swift is available for pasting into Playgrounds.
 Resources for the program will either be made available or links provided.
-It is assumed that users know how to download files into iOS Files App, unzip them, and moved into Playgrounds (eg. bottom of https://github.com/Physicslibrary/ARKit-Stereoscope).
+It is assumed that users know how to download files into iOS Files App, unzip, and transfer into Playgrounds (eg. bottom of https://github.com/Physicslibrary/ARKit-Stereoscope).

-Download armstrong_suit-ar_model.zip from Smithsonian Institution 3d.si.edu/armstrong
+Download armstrong_suit-ar_model.zip from the Smithsonian Institution 3d.si.edu/armstrong

 This is the "AR Ready Model Suit - .OBJ and .JPG (23.6 MB)" in the "Other Models" section of the webpage.